-If possible, provide cost estimates or quotes related to any of the above resource needs.
-Indicate if budget requests have been made since the last program review and if those requests are still unmet.
-As mentioned previously, replacing full-time math and science faculty is ongoing.
-C. Provide a final reflection of the program summarizing its role in fulfilling the mission of the college and student learning success.
-Indicate the goals and actions the program intends to take in this next cycle.
-Prioritize in rank order the most pressing needs facing the program and include how the college can assist in supporting these needs.
-1. To review and revise Program Learning Outcomes (Strategic Plan: 3.3) 2.
-To review and revise Course Learning Outcomes (3.3) 3.
-To realign core courses with Program Outcomes (3.2) 4.
-To develop a refined course assessment report system which a) increases report completion rate and b) ensures that aligned course and program outcomes are systematically assessed (5.1) 5.
+- 1. To review and revise Program Learning Outcomes (Strategic Plan: 3.3) - 2.
+To review and revise Course Learning Outcomes (3.3) - 3.
+To realign core courses with Program Outcomes (3.2) - 4.
+To develop a refined course assessment report system which a) increases report completion rate and b) ensures that aligned course and program outcomes are systematically assessed (5.1) - 5.
 To engage all faculty (full-time and part-time) in How2's and make this a regular feature of goal setting.
-(3.1) 6.
-Appoint math and science faculty The results of the five-year program reviews conducted each year should be submitted to WVHEPC by May 31.
+(3.1) - 6.
+Appoint math and science faculty

+The results of the five-year program reviews conducted each year should be submitted to WVHEPC by May 31.
 Request to submit reports at a later date should be filed with the Academic Affairs office.

+Date Submitted: 3/17/22

-Date Submitted: 3/18/22 Approved by Assessment Committee: 4/6/22 Approved by LOT: Approved by Cabinet: Approved by Board of Governors: Final recommendations approved by the governing board: Institutional Recommendations: (Check the appropriate box)
+Approved by Assessment Committee: 4/6/22

+Approved by LOT:

+Approved by Cabinet:

+Approved by Board of Governors:

+Final recommendations approved by the governing board:

-☐ Continue with Modifications - Identify suggested or required modifications. ☐ Cease the Co-Curricular Activity - Identify reasons for this recommendation below recommendation below and identify what should be included in teach-out plan.
+nstitutional Recommendations : (Check the appropriate box) Continue without Modifications Continue with Modifications - Identify suggested or required modifications.
+Cease the Co-Curricular Activity - Identify reasons for this recommendation below Move the Educational Program to the Reduction in Force process Identify reasons for this recommendation below and identify what should be included in teach-out plan.